 Customized Exercise Programming – Multiple Myeloma

-- Frank is 52 years old and was an avid exerciser prior to his cancer diagnosis.
+- Jan is 42 years old and was an avid exerciser prior to her cancer diagnosis.

-- He is currently on a combination of bortezomib, lenalidomide, and dexamethasone
+- She is currently on a combination of bortezomib, lenalidomide, and dexamethasone

-- His blood counts show moderate leukopenia and thrombocytopenia
+- Her blood counts show moderate leukopenia and thrombocytopenia

-- He is currently undergoing chemotherapy and plasmpheresis
+- She is currently undergoing chemotherapy and plasmapheresis

-- He has painful neuropathy in both hands and feet and has a difficult time standing
+- She has painful neuropathy in both hands and feet and has a difficult time standing

-- He has lyctic lesions and compression fractures in L4/L5
+- She has lyctic lesions and compression fractures in L4/L5

-- He has trouble sleeping, and elevated blood sugar levels, due to the steroid medication
+- She has trouble sleeping, and elevated blood sugar levels, due to the steroid medication

-- He has a difficult time with her short-term memory and completing basic tasks
+- She has a difficult time with her short-term memory and completing basic tasks

 - Moderate upper-crossed syndrome